guardutils/mirro/README.md

 - requires `sudo` only when actually needed

-- accepts your most of your favourite editor's flags
+- accepts most of your favourite editor's flags

 It’s simple, predictable, and hard to misuse.